waggle-sensor/summer2024/report.md

 ## Introduction

 The combination of computer vision (CV) and reinforcement learning (RL) has proven to have great potential, such as self-driving cars and autonomous robots.
+Many of those systems are inspired by human physiological or psychological phenomena, such as brain cortex structure, reasoning step, action motivation, etc.

 We are interested in exploring the capability of those combined systems in an edge computing environment using the SAGE framework with limitations on computing resources and communication bandwidth.
 Many SAGE nodes are in a wild environment, so the surroundings have dynamic and diverse image features.
-We aim to design a CV + RL system that coevolves with the camera’s surroundings and brings unexpected and extraordinary information such as wild fire, lightning strikes, etc.
+Inspired by human infant's eye movement to capture new information<sup>[[3](#references)]</sup>, we aim to design a CV + RL system that coevolves with the camera’s surroundings and brings unexpected and extraordinary information such as wild fire, lightning strikes, etc.

 Thanks to the recent development in vision transformer and its frameworks, the Image-Joint Embedding Predictive Architecture (I-JEPA) <sup>[[1](#references)]</sup> has been shown great capability for diverse computer vision tasks in self-supervised learning.
 We chose I-JEPA for our CV task.